onvaessayer/appInventorTest/README.md

 The automated tests depend on [Phantomjs](http://phantomjs.org/).
 Make sure you install it and add it to your path.
 After that, you can run all tests by typing the following in a terminal window:

     $ ant tests

+### Debugging the Companion

+Build the companion with debugging enabled by running:

+    $ ant -Ddebug=true PlayApp

+Install this version of the companion onto your device or in the emulator.

+You can then follow the instructions [Debugging the Companion with IntelliJ](https://docs.google.com/document/d/1dFPXmB5h0O34SVKU1LP5mZpshHg6yrrnbuMXosK4E90/edit#) to connect a debugger, set breakpoints, etc.

 ### Hot-reloading GWT code with 'Super Dev Mode'
 1. Run `ant devmode`
 2. [Run the main server](#running-the-main-server).